 From the charm of Korcula to the nature of Miljet and the nightlife of Hvar, if you’re sailing in Croatia, these are the best Croatian islands to visit in 2021.

 There are over 1,200 islands along Croatia’s Adriatic coastline.
 Some are teeny tiny uninhabited places, while others have towns, villages and lots to do.

 Some you can visit for a day by catching a boat from Split or Dubrovnik, while others you might want to charter or book onto a Croatia sailing cruise and spend several days island hopping from the comfort of your yacht or gulet.

 I love the freedom of travelling by boat.
 You can set your own itinerary, spend the morning exploring quaint old towns, your afternoons getting to grips with nature and your evenings wine tasting or partying until the early hours.
-So, if you’re sailing in Croatia in 2020, here are my top picks of the best Croatian islands to visit while you’re there.
+So, if you’re sailing in Croatia this year, here are my top picks of the best Croatian islands to visit while you’re there.

 Hvar is one of the most popular Croatian islands to sail to along the Dalmatian coast.
 When I visited I loved the contrasts on the island.
 Stari Grad is charming with its harbour, skinny streets and cute restaurants.